-July 7, 2021 – The Global Commission on the Stability of Cyberspace (GCSC) and The Hague Centre for Strategic Studies is pleased to announce the launch of the first Cyberstability Paper Series.
+December 9, 2021 – The Global Commission on the Stability of Cyberspace (GCSC) and The Hague Centre for Strategic Studies are pleased to launch the edited volume of the first Cyberstability Paper Series.

 Since the release of the final GCSC report in November 2019, the concept of cyberstability has continued to evolve.
 A number of new ‘conditions’ are emerging: new agreements on norms, capacity building and other stability measures have solidified.
 The constellation of cyber initiatives is expanding, underlining the need to connect the traditional state-led dialogues with those of the Internet communities.
 Gaps continue to close, not only between the global north and south and between technology and policy, but also between the stability in and the stability of cyberspace.

 The first Paper Series explores these “New Conditions and Constellations in Cyber” through twelve papers from leading experts, each providing a glance into the challenges and contributions to cyberstability.
-The papers are released on a rolling basis from July until December 2021, culminating in an edited volume.
+The papers were released on a rolling basis from July until December 2021, finally culminating in an edited volume.